Supreme Court appears hesitant to hold Twitter responsible for ISIS terror attack

 “The fact that you are focused on the infrastructure rather than specific conduct or specific accounts, does that also mean that Twitter could be held liable — Twitter is an aider and abettor in every terrorist act?”
 Justice Clarence Thomas pressed Eric Schnapper, who represented the family.

-Seth Waxman, who represented Twitter, said holding the platform liable would require alleging that Twitter was aware of specific pro-ISIS accounts or posts but refused to take it down.
+Seth Waxman, who represented Twitter, said holding the platform liable would require alleging that Twitter was aware of specific pro-ISIS accounts or posts but refused to take them down.

 “Where the alleged culpable conduct is the failure to do more to prevent misuse of widely available services offered to the world at arm’s length, subject to enforced policies against terrorist content, it is not, as a matter of law, the knowing provision of substantial assistance to an act of international terrorism, absent specific knowledge of specific accounts or posts that were used to plan, commit or proximately support the act of international terrorism that injured the plaintiff,” Waxman said.